Support Raising Philosophy: Japan 2022

 - Philippians 4 – the church supported Paul financially.

-- II Corth.
-8 & 9 teaches that those who do the Lord’s work should be provided for financially.
-(Verse 9:8 “have all you need”)
+- II Corinthians 8 & 9 teaches that those who do the Lord’s work should be provided for financially.
+(Verse 9:8 “have all you need”).

-- Tell them that you want to give them the opportunity to be a part of this mission trip.
+- Explain that you want to give them the opportunity to be a part of this mission trip.
 It is through teamwork that the gospel is shared with the world.
-We can’t do it alone.
-It’s the body of Christ.
+We can’t do it alone; It’s through the body of Christ.
 Ask them to pray for you and give them specifics on how to pray for you (safety, boldness, strength, whatever you need most).

 - Ask them for a specific amount.
 Remember to boldly ask knowing that people want to give more than you want to ask.
-“Would you be able to give a gift of $50 or $100 or $250?”
+“Would you be able to give a gift of $20, $50, $100, $200 or more?”
 People need to know what you expect of them.

-- Tell them that their gift will make a difference because….
+- Explain that their gift will make a difference.

 God already has people prepared.
-Believe it or not, many are waiting for you to ask them.
+Believe it or not, they are waiting for you to ask them.

 - Don’t say “no” for people.
 You’ll find the most unlikely people give the most.